 - Bergamot – part of the citrus fruit family.

-- Quercetin – I wrote about quercetin in last week’s newsletter about Type 2 Diabetes as it is a plant pigment (flavonoid) found in numerous foods such as such as leafy green vegetables, broccoli, red onions, peppers, dill, oregano, green tea, apples, berries and red wine.
+- Quercetin – This is a plant pigment (flavonoid) found in numerous foods such as such as leafy green vegetables, broccoli, red onions, peppers, dill, oregano, green tea, apples, berries and red wine.

 - Kaempferol – this is another flavonoid which is found in a variety of plants and plant-derived foods including kale, beans, tea, spinach and broccoli.

 - Oleuropein – in the MyMT programmes, all of the women know that olive oil matters to their joint health!
-But they also know now, that it matters to their immune health as well.
-This powerful immune-boosting anti-inflammatory compound is fond in olive oil and olive leaves.
+But they also know that it matters to their immune health as well.
+This powerful immune-boosting anti-inflammatory compound is fond in extra virgin olive oil and olive leaves.

 - Catechins – these are known anti-infectious compounds that are found in certain foods and in Green Tea.
 Green tea is one of the most popular drinks consumed worldwide.
 Produced mainly in Asian countries from the leaves of the Camellia sinensis plant, the potential health benefits have been widely studied.
 It’s a big component of the types of beverages that I advise women to drink in the MyMT™ programmes too.

 - Vitamin C – many of us already know that this is an important nutrient for our immune health, but what we need to remember is that it is needed to help white blood cells to fight infections.
-What I also spoke about in my coaching community this week, was how it is also required to assist the absorption of iron.
-And adequate iron helps to protect us against vulnerability to infections.
+It is also required to assist the absorption of iron.
+And adequate iron for those of you in peri-menopause, helps to protect us against vulnerability to infections.
 If you are in peri-menopause and you are still menstruating, then you need at least 12 mg a day of iron.
 With the need for Vitamin C, how much time did you spend in the fruit and vegetable section the last time you shopped?